Personality and Temperament

 In 1975, a group of Ragdoll cat breeders decided to leave the IRCA in hopes of introducing their cats to major registries.
 They managed to develop non-IRCA Ragdoll breed standards, which were eventually adopted by The International Cat Association (TICA), the Cat Fanciers' Association (CFA), and other mainstream registries.

 A second group of breeders left the IRCA and developed a new cat breed called the Ragamuffin, which shares many of the traits that make the Ragdoll so beloved.

 IRCA is still in existence, however it has shrunk significantly since Baker's passing in 1997.
 IRCA Ragdoll cats are still considered separate from the mainstream and are not recognized at major cat shows or by mainstream cat breed organizations.

-The Cat Fanciers Association (CFA) granted the breed registration status in 1993.
+TICA accepted the Ragdoll for Championship status in 1979.
+CFA granted the breed registration status in 1993.
 Ragdoll cats gained championship status with the CFA in 2000.
-Today, these beautiful felines are recognized by cat breed registries worldwide.
+Today, these beautiful cats are recognized by cat breed registries worldwide.

 Did You Know?